SchwarzIT/onyx/.changeset/nine-cups-bow.md

 "sit-onyx": minor
 ---

-feat(OnyxTooptip): added disable prop to allow conditional disabling of the tooltip.
+feat(OnyxTooltip): added `disabled` prop to allow conditional disabling of the tooltip.